Goobwabber/download-beatmods-deps/README.md

 # Download Beatmods Dependencies

 An action that downloads and extracts beatsaber mod dependencies using a mod's manifest file.
+Mods are pulled from https://beatmods.com/.

 ## Usage